 Contact us now for a free claim review and advice about your best options for seeking full compensation for a car crash.

-How Long After an Accident Can You Sue for Personal Injury?
+How Long After an Accident Can You Sue for Personal Injury in Florida?

 The state’s statute of limitations on personal injury claims sets the deadline for filing a lawsuit after a car accident in Florida.
 In Florida, you have four years from the date of your accident to file a lawsuit.
 Only rare and narrow exceptions may apply.